nicokurtovic/SIMIO/docs/content/api_simio.rst

    the model measurement set (``mod_ms`` from **SIMIO** tutorials), and returns a measurement set with the same name, but with added simple thermal noise.

-   ..warning: The noise level in the measurement set will not be the same as
+   .. warning:: The noise level in the measurement set will not be the same as
       you input in ``level``.
 After succesful execution, generate an image to measure the noise level in the residuals image, and then run **SIMIO** again to iteratively find the correct ``level`` for the noise desired.

-   Args:
    :param mod_ms: (str) Name of the measurement set to be modified.
    :param level: (str) Level of noise to be given to ``sm.setnoise``, and
                    passed directly to ``simplenoise``.